Governer Wes Moore giving a speech

 Author Wes Moore

 Author Wes Moore’s full name is Westley Watende Moore.
 His father chose Watende, a word derived from the Shona tribe in Zimbabwe that meant “revenge will not be sought.”
 Author Wes Moore was born in Baltimore City and later moved to the Bronx.
-He was the first black Johns Hopkins student to receive the prestigious Rhodes Scholarship.
+He was the first Black Johns Hopkins student to receive the prestigious Rhodes Scholarship.

 Joy Moore

 Joy Moore is Author Wes Moore’s mother.
 Joy did her best to provide Moore with every opportunity to improve his life and get on the path to success.
-She enrolled him in a predominantly white private school north of the burrough and set strict rules for his social activities.
-She also she created a foundation to help train paramedics to save others afflicted with the virus that killed her husband.
+She enrolled him in a predominantly white private school north of the borough and set strict rules for his social activities.
+She also created a foundation to help train paramedics to save others afflicted with the virus that killed her husband.

 Westley Moore

 Westley Moore was Moore’s father.
 Westley was a slender man, standing six foot two with a large mustache and manicured afro.
 He was often the voice of reason in the house.
-Westley passed away suddenly when Moore was three from acute epiglottis.
+Westley passed away suddenly when Moore was three from acute epiglottitis.

 Nikki Moore

 Nikki is author Wes Moore’s older half-sister from Joy’s previous marriage.
-Today Nikki lives in Virginia and owns an event-planning company.
+Today, Nikki lives in Virginia and owns an event-planning company.

 Moore’s Grandparents